ibmresilient/resilient-reference/MSU2022/Lab Guides/Part I: Developing My First App/README.md

     ![pip_list](./screenshots/4.png)

     > *Note that you can use a later version of Python.
 As of publication of this lab, IBM Security QRadar SOAR officially supports 3.6 and 3.9 for app development.*

+    > If you don't see the required resilient packages or the versions are out of date, run `pip install -U resilient-circuits resilient-sdk` to install/upgrade the packages.
+Note that `resilient` and `resilient-lib` are packaged with `resilient-circuits` and don't need to be explicitly installed.

 ---

 ## Step 3: *`resilient-circuits` Configuration*